NASA Mars Perseverance rover: What to expect on landing day

-When it comes to space events, few things are as thrilling as landing a vehicle on another planet.
+When it comes to space happenings, few things are as thrilling as landing a vehicle on another planet.
 It's tense.
 It's exciting.
-It's high-stakes.
+It's high stakes.
 On Feb.
 18, NASA's Perseverance rover will aim to stick the landing on Mars, kicking off a new era in red planet exploration.

 While NASA has a lot of experience with delivering machines to Mars (here's looking at you, Curiosity and InSight), that doesn't make it any easier this time.
-"Landing on Mars is hard," said NASA.
-"Only about 40 percent of the missions ever sent to Mars – by any space agency - have been successful."
+"Landing on Mars is hard," NASA said.
+"Only about 40% of the missions ever sent to Mars – by any space agency - have been successful."

 It's going to be a wild ride.
 Here's what to expect on Perseverance's landing day.